Butterfly Glayzer vs. Rozena Comparison Test Review

 Battle of Butterfly's Budget Options

-The Butterfly Rozena was introduced first, while the Glayzer is a new addition to Butterfly's rubber lineup in 2023.
+The Butterfly Rozena was introduced first, while Glayzer is a new addition to Butterfly's rubber lineup in 2023.
 One notable difference between these two rubbers is their sponge hardness.
-The Rozena features a softer sponge rated at 35° JPN, while the Glayzer has a slightly firmer sponge rated at 38° JPN.
-This roughly translates to 48-49° on the ESN (European Standard Number) scale for the Rozena and 50-51° ESN for the Glayzer.
-The sponge colors of these rubbers also stand out, with the Rozena having a pink sponge and the Glayzer featuring a unique grey sponge, colors that have not been used in other Butterfly rubbers before.
+Rozena features a softer sponge rated at 35° JPN, while Glayzer has a slightly firmer sponge rated at 38° JPN.
+This roughly translates to 48-49° on the ESN scale for Rozena and 50-51° ESN for Glayzer.
+The sponge colors of these rubbers also stand out, with Rozena having a pink sponge and Glayzer featuring a unique grey sponge, colors that have not been used in other Butterfly rubbers before.
 Looking at our sheets we were testing, Rozena came in at 64g uncut while Glayzer did weight 66g uncut, so almost the same for both at 1.9 mm sponge thickness.

 Spin, Speed, and Control

-When it comes to spin, both the Glayzer and Rozena offer excellent performance in our test.
-The tacky topsheet on both rubbers enables players to generate substantial spin on their shots.
-However, due to its firmer sponge, the Glayzer provides a bit more speed than the Rozena.
-This makes the Glayzer better suited for players who prefer a slightly faster game, while the Rozena caters to those who prioritize control.
+When it comes to spin, both Glayzer and Rozena offer excellent performance in our test.
+The grippy topsheets on both rubbers enable players to generate substantial spin on their shots.
+However, due to its firmer sponge, Glayzer might feel a bit slower than Rozena but offers more control at the same time.
+Rozena on the other hand provides more spin due to its softer sponge but this might as well lead to a mushier feel on ball contact.
+In addition, the stronger catapult effect of its Spring Sponge is more difficult to control.
+This makes Glayzer better suited for players who want more control, while Rozena caters to those who prioritize spin and speed.
+In general, you can think of Glayzer being a tamed down version of Dignics 05, while Rozena is more similar to Tenergy 05 in terms of playing characteristics.

 Topsheet Differences